 Secretary & Treasurer

-Ken has recently retired from the Commonwealth Bank as an Executive Manager in its national Audit and Assurance division.
-He holds an Accountancy degree from the Queensland Institute of Technology and completed an MBA through the UNSW.
-Ken is married to Helen and they have 3 adult sons.
+Ken is a retired finance professional.
+He holds an Accountancy degree from the Queensland Institute of Technology, completed an MBA through the UNSW And is a Fellow of CPA Australia.
+Ken is married to Helen and they have 3 adult sons and 4 grandsons.

 Ken was diagnosed with HSP after his GP noticed an unusual gait during a cricket game their sons were competing in.
 On this revelation, Ken then realised that a number of his late father’s family were similarly afflicted as was his father.

-Ken’s interests are his family and he has adopted a ‘never say die’ approach to HSP by continuing to play competitive tennis and regularly runs to keep fit and healthy.
-He has completed a number of half marathons and plans to continue as an annual undertaking at the Gold Coast Marathon each year.
+Ken’s interests are his family and he has adopted a ‘never say die’ approach to HSP by continuing to play tennis, swim and regularly run to keep fit and healthy.
+He is a member of the local gym and undertakes 3 to 4 sessions weekly.
 Other interests include reading and travelling.
 Ken has managed the Community Development function in the Foundation for many years, including the social media presence.
-He has now also taken on the roles of Secretary and Treasurer.
+He has now also taken on the roles of Secretary / Treasurer.